 Central to Drs.
 Elias and Tobias’s approach to EQ instruction is flexibility and pragmatism, and the belief that any educator can use these activities to increase EQ proficiency even with limited time or resources.
-School counselors, teachers, psychologists, other student support professionals, and administrators working with grades 5–9 are invited to attend this session.
-There will be time for questions after the presentation.
-Join us to learn effective, practical, research-based strategies for helping every student strengthen these important skills.
+School counselors, teachers, psychologists, other student support professionals, and administrators working with grades 5–9 are invited to watch this record session.
+Learn effective, practical, research-based strategies for helping every student strengthen these important skills.

 edWebinar Bonus: Attendees will receive 30% off plus free shipping on Boost Emotional Intelligence in Students, by Maurice J. Elias, Ph.D., and Steven E. Tobias, Psy.D., with offer code.

 About the Presenters

 Maurice J. Elias, Ph.D. is a professor and former director of clinical training in the Department of Psychology at Rutgers University.
 He is also director of the Rutgers Social-Emotional and Character Development Lab, academic director of the Collaborative Center for Community-Based Research and Service, and founding member of the Leadership Team for the Collaborative for Academic, Social, and Emotional Learning (CASEL).
 Dr. Elias lectures nationally and internationally and devotes his research and writing to the areas of social-emotional and character development in children, schools, and families.
 He is a licensed psychologist and writes a blog on social-emotional and character development for the George Lucas Educational Foundation at www.edutopia.org.
 He lives in New Jersey with his wife, Ellen, near their children and grandchildren.